What you need to apply

 A complete application

-You must submit a fully completed UCAS application including a personal statement, reference and predicted grades.
+You must submit a fully completed UCAS application including a personal statement, reference and predicted grades by the relevant deadline to ensure that your application is considered.

 We take all the information on your application into consideration as part of the selection process.